 At any given time, I have these things on hand.
 I may not have to buy each of these things every week, but I try to stay stocked up on them because I use them every week.

 There are so many labels for eggs.
-I stick with organic eggs or pasture raised eggs.
+I stick with range free eggs or pasture raised eggs.
 If I could, I would buy farm fresh eggs.
 The main thing to look for in eggs is the color of the yolk when you crack it.
 Egg yolks that are more nutrient dense will be more orange and the less nutritious egg yolks will be more yellow.

 The same thing applies to garlic that applies to onions.

 This is a root so I don’t buy these organic.
+It is also one of the “Clean 15” this year.

 This is another one of those root vegetables that is safe to buy non organic.
 Currently, I buy russet potatoes because that is what fits into my budget.
 Maybe someday, I will look into other types, but for now this is the cheapest option and I have had no problem with them.